-- monitor the group's compliance with relevant laws and regulations; - provide yearly and half-yearly reports to the CEO, the Audit Committee of Gard Bermuda. and to the Boards of the key subsidiaries with respect to compliance with applicable laws, regulations and administrative provisions; - assess the appropriateness of Gard's compliance procedures and guidelines, follow up identified deficiencies promptly and make suggestions for improvements as required; - promptly report any major cases of noncompliance to the CEO, the Audit Committee and/or the Board(s) of the relevant legal entity as required.
+- monitor the group's compliance with relevant laws and regulations; - provide semi-annualy reports to the CEO, the Audit Committee of Gard Bermuda. and to the

+Boards of the key subsidiaries with respect to compliance with applicable laws, regulations and administrative provisions;

+- assess the appropriateness of Gard's compliance procedures and guidelines, follow up identified deficiencies promptly and make suggestions for improvements as required; - promptly report any major cases of noncompliance to the CEO, the Audit Committee and/or the Board(s) of the relevant legal entity as required; - appointed Data Protection Officer (DPO) and act as a contact point towards relevant supervisory authorities and external parties on issues relating to processing of personal data including the monitoring of compliance with the General Data Protection Regulation (GDPR).